Why did Russia invade Ukraine and what could happen next?

 That development meant months of frantic diplomatic negotiations pursued by the likes of US secretary of state Antony Blinken, French president Emmanuel Macron, German chancellor Olaf Scholz and Ms Truss, then UK foreign secretary, in the hope of averting calamity had ultimately come to nothing.

-But what are the key issues behind the conflict, where did it all begin and how might the crisis unfold?
+But what are the key issues behind the conflict, where did it all begin and how might it unfold?

 How did the crisis start?